-In comparison, the Narconon drug and alcohol rehabilitation program is completed by most participants in three to six months but achieves a thoroughness in its approach unmatched by programs of similar length.
+In comparison, the Narconon drug and alcohol rehabilitation program is completed by most participants in eight to ten weeks but achieves a thoroughness in its approach unmatched by programs of similar length.

 Both Therapeutic Community and Narconon programs are marked by the expectation that participants will work hard toward their own recoveries and help their fellows in their recoveries.
 As a TC traditionally does not have a manualized approach, however, the course of treatment will vary from community to community.
 The effectiveness of an individual TC may depend on the skill and ability of a few key instructors or staff.

-At a Narconon drug recovery facility, every participant works his or her way through a fully manualized curriculum that is based on forty-five years of success.
-New breakthroughs have been cautiously added to the curriculum along the way, verifying that the addition to the curriculum results in greater success in each case.
+At a Narconon drug recovery facility, every participant works his or her way through a fully manualized curriculum that is based on fifty years of success.
+New breakthroughs have been carefully added to the curriculum along the way, verifying that the addition to the program results in greater success in each case.

-With a manualized approach, the Narconon drug rehabilitation program completed by a participant in California is going to be very similar to the program completed by a participant in Italy, or wherever.
-As staff are also trained on a standardized curriculum, this further ensures consistency.
+With a manualized approach, the Narconon drug rehabilitation program completed by a participant in California is going to be very similar to the program completed by a participant in Italy, or elsewhere.
+As staff are also trained on a very standardized program, this further ensures consistency.